Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Method

 \subsection{Human Pose and Camera Viewpoint Condition with SMPL}

+A key component of our augmentation strategy is the ability to generate diverse human poses and camera viewpoints in a controlled manner.
+To accomplish this, we provide specific conditions to the generative model to guide the augmentation process.

-To augment the data with varying human pose and camera viewpoint, we provide specific conditions to the generative model.
-Previous works~\cite{FD-GAN, PN-GAN, tang2020xinggan} have primarily addressed pose control by providing a human pose skeleton.
+Previous works~\cite{ge2018fdgan, PN-GAN, tang2020xinggan} have primarily addressed pose control by providing a human pose skeleton.
 However, relying solely on the human skeleton has limitations due to missing information: when projected onto 2D images, the human skeleton lacks depth information, posing ambiguity for the model when inferring viewpoint information from the skeleton.
 For example, if the camera is above a person, the skeleton would appear compressed vertically.
 Without depth information, the model cannot distinguish whether the camera is positioned above the person or the person is simply short.

-In this regard, in addition to the human pose skeleton, we utilize SMPL~\cite{loper2023smpl}, a human body model used for realistic human rendering.
+In this regard, in addition to the human pose skeleton, we utilize SMPL~\cite{loper2015smpl}, a human body model used for realistic human rendering.
 SMPL can model intricate human shapes, including complex body articulations in 3D space.
 From this human model, we can easily extract 2D representations of the 3D human by rendering the model, such as depth maps which implicitly contain camera viewpoint information.